 I Have An Idea For An App, Now What?

-Ever since mobile phones developed into smart phones and continued evolving, the profitability and popularity of applications has grown way beyond anyone’s initial expectations.
-As there are now over 5 million apps in total available on the App Store and Google Play Store, there seems to be nothing slowing down the app train.
+Ever since mobile phones became smartphones and continued evolving, the profitability and popularity of mobile apps have grown far beyond anyone’s initial expectations.
+There are now over 5 million apps in total available on the App Store and Google Play Store.
+App growth in the last 5 years does not seem to be slowing down.

 IT ALL STARTS WITH A PROBLEM

-Vinod Khosla, the billionaire infamously stated that if there wasn’t a problem, there wasn’t a solution and therefore, no reason for a company to exist as no-one will pay for a non-problem to be solved.
+Vinod Khosla, the billionaire, famously stated that any big problem is a big opportunity.
+And if there is no big problem, there’s no solution and no reason for a company to exist as no one will pay for a non-problem to be solved.

 WHAT DO YOU DO FIRST WITH YOUR IDEA?

-Write as much down as possible onto paper in the clearest way within a product requirements document, or a PRD for short.
-The most important part of the app building process is ensuring that everyone on the development team understands the business goals you have and how the app will support them.
+Write as much down as possible onto paper in the clearest way within a product requirements document, or PRD, for short.
+The most important part of the app-building process is ensuring that everyone on the development team understands the business goals and how the app will support those goals.

-From the notes you’ve scribbled for your app idea, understand the main business goals and specifications.
-The idea concept will be translated into the app’s functions, features and flow.
-This step is incredibly important to meet end-user’s needs, for instance – solve one of their problems.
-To get this right, you need to follow the Discovery Phase of the app building process.
+From the notes scribbled down for the app idea, understanding the main business goals and specifications is key.
+The idea concept will be translated into the app’s functions, features, and flow.
+This step is incredibly important to meet the end-users needs – especially, for solving one of their problems.
+To get this right, follow the Discovery Phase of the app-building process.

 GOAL AND REQUIREMENTS IDENTIFICATION

-The Discovery Phase at Cider involves the design and business analytics teams gathering together all the details about the product and your business to make the best technical recommendations for your app.
-This Phase aligns your team with our experts and addresses the needs your app will serve for your customers.
+The Discovery Phase at Cidersoft involves the design and business analytics teams gathering together all the details about the product and business to make the best technical recommendations for the app.
+This Phase aligns the team with experts and addresses the needs the app will serve customers.

-It is important to look at your target audience, industry niche and eventually work towards the functionality of the app and what your preferences are for the interface.
+It is important to understand the target audience, industry niche, and eventually work towards the functionality of the app and what preferences are for the interface.
 The Discovery Phase normally takes anywhere between 4 and 6 weeks.

-During Cider’s Discovery Phase, together with you we outline the functions and features your app needs to work properly.
+During Cidersoft’s Discovery Phase, an outline of required functions and features needs to be created.
 This also includes an outline of user stories that describe how and why features are used.
-Which is done by taking each feature and identifying the action they should perform and how they provide user stories with value.
+This is done by taking each feature and identifying the action they should perform.

 Basically, this is similar to ‘Who, What and Why’.
-For instance, what is the goal achieved by the widget a college student clicks on and how does it give him value?
-What does that feature need to do after that and how does the functionality differ whether you are an at home mother, employee or executive?
+For instance, what is the goal achieved by the widget a college student clicks on and how does it give him to value?
+What does that feature need to do after the click, and how does the widget’s functionality differ depending on who makes the click (i.e. an at-home mother, employee, or executive)?

-Cider produces a clickable prototype to help map these features out.
-Prioritisation of what is going to be included in the first version helps to determine the project’s scope.
-This in turn helps to make sure everyone is on the same wavelength and eliminate as much as possible any uncertainties about how features will work.
+Cidersoft produces a clickable prototype to help map these features out.
+Prioritization of what is going to be included in the first version helps to determine the project’s scope.
+This in turn helps to make sure everyone is on the same wavelength and eliminate, as much as possible, any uncertainties about how features will work.
 It also helps to give direction and assistance to any other decisions as they are discussed during the rest of the development phase.